PSAT and SAT Preparation

 The NH Mandatory SAT Test

-The NH Department of Education announced that, starting in 2016, it will use the new SAT I as the statewide assessment for juniors (instead of the Smarter Balanced Assessment) to meet federal requirements.
-Hence, a mandatory SAT I test is given to all juniors at RHS and throughout NH in March and the scores are submitted to colleges along with the scores on later test dates.
+The NH Department of Education uses the SAT I as the statewide assessment for juniors to meet federal requirements.
+Hence, a mandatory SAT I test is given to all juniors at RHS and throughout NH in the spring and the scores are submitted to colleges along with the scores on later test dates.

 The Reach High Scholars Program will grant the following awards to RHS students based on their scores on standard college admission tests:

 An award of $100 will be paid to any student whose best scores on each section of the SAT I test total at least 1,350 (even if obtained on different test dates).
 The Award also will be given to any student who has a score of at least 30 on the ACT.